VinceSeeler/Godot-Dual-Grid-Tilemap-Proof-of-Concept/README.md

 The main limitation of this system is that it is quite expensive to determine the draw tiles of large TileMaps.
 If anybody has recommendations about how to improve  the system I would be glad to hear it.
 A system for creating Dual-Grid Tilemaps in the Godot Game Engine

+Edit 2025-07-11
+In translating this from the original project I forgot to re-add the offset of the display grid.
+This has been fixed